Mfiondu Kabengele

-Mfiondu Tshimanga Kabengele (born August 14, 1997) is a Canadian professional basketball player for the Boston Celtics of the National Basketball Association (NBA), on a two-way contract with the Maine Celtics of the NBA G League.
+Mfiondu Tshimanga Kabengele (born August 14, 1997) is a Canadian professional basketball player for Dubai Basketball of the ABA League and EuroLeague.
 He played college basketball for the Florida State Seminoles.
-He was drafted 27th overall in the 2019 NBA draft by the Brooklyn Nets and immediately traded to the Clippers.

 College career

 Kabengele came to Florida State as an unheralded recruit and redshirted his freshman season.
 As a redshirt freshman, he played an important role on a team that reached the Elite Eight, averaging 7.2 points and 4.6 rebounds per game.
 In his sophomore year, Kabengele led the team in scoring with 13.2 points per game along with 5.9 rebounds and 1.5 blocks per game despite not starting a single contest.
 He was named ACC Sixth Man of the Year.
 During the NCAA Tournament, Kabengele averaged 17.0 points, 8.0 rebounds, and 2.0 blocks per game.
 On April 9, 2019, he declared for the NBA draft, thus forgoing his remaining two years of collegiate eligibility.